threefoldtech/mycelium/README.md

 and a PSK (pre shared key) to connect to nodes in the network.
 For more info, check out [the relevant docs](/docs/private_network.md).

+### Vsock transport (Linux)

+On Linux, mycelium can peer with another node over [vsock](https://man7.org/linux/man-pages/man7/vsock.7.html), a socket type that connects a virtual machine guest directly to its hypervisor host without requiring a network interface.
+This is useful for running mycelium inside a VM and connecting it to a node on the host.
+For more info, check out [the relevant docs](/docs/vsock.md).

 ## API

 The node starts an HTTP API, which by default listens on `localhost:8989`.
 A different